MikeyBurkman/partymoji/README.md

 ### Develop it locally

-1. `yarn` to install dependencies
+1. `pnpm i` to install dependencies
-2. `yarn start` to run a local debug version at `http://localhost:3000/partymoji`
+2. `pnpm run start` to run a local debug version at `http://localhost:3000/partymoji`
-3. `yarn test-prod` to run a prod build at `http://localhost:3000`
+3. `pnpm run test-prod` to run a prod build at `http://localhost:3000`

 ### TODO